DrinkYoghurt/Message-Drive-OBS/README.md

 ![Static Badge](https://img.shields.io/badge/Resolution-1920x1080-green)
 ![Static Badge](https://img.shields.io/badge/Status-Ready%20to%20Use-success)

-A **OBS overlay** for ArchanthaByte — display messages from a local file, clean and cyber design.
+A **OBS overlay** for ArcanthaByte — display messages from a local file, clean and cyber design.
 Built for **local use** as a **Browser Source** in OBS (no hosting required).

 ---